helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 java -jar target/helidon-examples-declarative-data-jdbc-postgres.jar
 ```

-The Maven test suite uses H2 in PostgreSQL compatibility mode and runs the same `etc/schema.sql` used by PostgreSQL.
-The
+The Maven test suite uses Testcontainers to build the same `etc/docker/Dockerfile` shown above, whose base image is
-test does not require a running PostgreSQL container.
+`container-registry.oracle.com/os/oraclelinux:9-slim`, and start the PostgreSQL server installed by that Dockerfile.
+It
+creates the `pokemons` database, initializes it with the same `etc/schema.sql`, and exercises the documented query and
+mutation endpoints through its PostgreSQL connection.
+Testcontainers manages this database, so the optional local
+container is not needed for tests.
+When Docker is unavailable, JUnit skips the container-backed test class.

 The registry-managed JDBC client is named `pokemon` and uses the inline connection from `data.clients.jdbc`.
 Both
 repository interfaces select it with `@Jdbc.Client("pokemon")`.